chrisgrieser/nvim-tinygit/README.md

 - Use `squashInstead = true` to squash instead of fixup (`git commit --squash`).
 - `autoRebase = true` automatically runs rebase with `--autosquash` and `--autostash` afterward, confirming all fixups and squashes **without opening a rebase view**.
-(Note that this can potentially result in multiple conflicts.)
+(Note that this can potentially result in conflicts.)

 ```lua
 -- options show default values